 My photographer is my wife who loves nothing more than getting out there and experiencing the world, no matter if it’s a destination close to home, a road trip, or a journey to a romantic international destinations.

-One major exception to our California focus is our annual treks (the past three years) to the Italian countryside including Sicily, Tuscany, Umbria, Lazio and Liguria.
-This year’s trip will include Piemonte, Lombardi, Veneto and, again, Liguria.
+One major exception to our California focus is our near annual treks (the past nine years) to the Italian countryside including Sicily, Tuscany, Umbria, Lazio, Liguria, Puglia, Lombardi, Piemonte, the Aosta Valley and the Veneto.
+We have recently extended our range to Alsace, Provence, Burgundy, Bavaria and Geneva.
+Next we will venture to Slovenia and Croatia and perhaps back to Provence and Northern Italy.
 We love these slow food and wine adventures and hope our subscribers will, as well.

-Join us as we explore new terroir and discover, perhaps well-known, but more likely special, small, and not so well-known venues, wineries and kitchens.
+Join us as we explore new adventures and terroir and discover, perhaps well-known, but more likely special, small, and not so well-known venues, wineries, kitchens and adventures.

 Here are my disclaimers: This is a personal blog.
 My opinions are my own, and do not represent the opinions of anyone else.
 I may use affiliate links.
 I do not endorse any products for a fee.
 If I attend any sponsored functions I’ll state that I was a guest of the sponsor.
 I appreciate comments from others, but cannot be responsible for their content.
 Please contact me immediately with a request to remove any incorrect information by commenting on the specific blog in question.